musm/WinTypes.jl/README.md

 );
 ```

-As you can see, the call to these APIs using `WinTypes` is easier to translate and
+As you can see, the call to these APIs using `WinTypes` is simpler and
 directly translatable without manually looking up the myriad Windows data types.